liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 1. [Order your Data Box](/azure/databox/data-box-deploy-ordered).
 2. After you receive your Data Box, [Set up the device](/azure/databox/data-box-deploy-set-up).
 You cable and configure your device.
 3. [Copy data to Data Box](/azure/databox/data-box-deploy-copy-data).
 While copying, make sure to:
-    - Use only the *StorageAccountName_AzFile* folder in the Data Box to copy the data.
+    - Copy the data using only the *StorageAccountName_AzFile* folder in the Data Box.
 This location is important because you want the data to end up in an Azure file share, not in block blobs or page blobs.
     - Copy files to a folder within *StorageAccountName_AzFile* folder.
 A subfolder within *StorageAccountName_AzFile* folder creates a file share.
 Files copied directly to *StorageAccountName_AzFile* folder fail, and are uploaded as block blobs.
 This location is the file share you mount on your VM in the next step.
 4. Run [Prepare to ship](/azure/databox/data-box-deploy-picked-up#prepare-to-ship) on your device.
 A successful 'prepare to ship' ensures a successful upload of files to Azure.
 5. [Return the device](/azure/databox/data-box-deploy-picked-up#ship-data-box-back).